sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
 This was the first time I have used morse code, but we were given the dictionary which was really nice.
-Writing the code wasn't terrible it was just a bunch of if statements and loops.
-I just had to know how to print it out and with the help of my neighbors and google I was able to get it working.
+The code wasn't bad because it was just if statements and I learned to make a space you use += instead of just =.
+With the help from my neighbors I was able to get my code up and running.

 ### Part 2